 Absolutely, John.
 So safety is always top of mind with practices when they’re speaking with their Customer Success managers.
 And one of the things that we help to do is practices understand how to better integrate touchless payments into their business operations.
-So we’ve helped practices of all sizes achieve scale and provide contactless solutions with digital registration, text to pay, as I spoke to earlier, QR codes and of course, supportive mobile wallets at the point of care for that contactless touchless experience.
-This saves time, but more importantly, keeps the practice employees and the patients safe and healthy in the wake of COVID Mike Pluso spoke in the last episode about technology and this contactless payments experience being here to stay.
+So we’ve helped practices of all sizes achieve scale and provide contactless solutions with digital registration, Text-to-Pay, as I spoke to earlier, QR codes and of course, supportive mobile wallets at the point of care for that contactless touchless experience.
+This saves time, but more importantly, keeps the practice employees and the patients safe and healthy in the wake of COVID Mike Peluso spoke in the last episode about technology and this contactless payments experience being here to stay.
 And that’s absolutely true.
 This is John.

 The new normal practices are sharing with their Customer Success managers that helping them implement technology to provide an additional layer of safety.
 And touchless payments has helped them achieve a balance between business operations and providing compassionate, high quality, patient centered care, whether it’s COVID or it’s the next healthcare crisis, whatever that may be and Mother Nature throws at us.
 Our Customer Success managers are working with clients to ensure that they are prepared to maintain and continue operations by serving their patients more effectively and leveraging that technology to create that contactless experience in a way that they can capture payments without having to necessarily engage directly with patients so that they can keep everyone safe and healthy.